strwb3rri/Hi-there/README.md

 offtab ; On a different tab, So I'm not watching / looking.

-editing ; Editing a character or making one, so I'm not watching / looking.
+editing ; Editing a character or making one, so I'm not watching / looking. (˶ᵔ ᵕ ᵔ˶)

 DNI!! ; *Don't* Interact with me at the moment please.
 That involves no touching, talking with me, or booping.